South Pars/North Dome Gas-Condensate field: Reserves

 According to International Energy Agency (IEA) in 2008, the combined structure is the world's largest gas field.

-In-place volumes are estimated to be around 1800 e12cuft gas in place and some 50 Goilbbl of natural gas condensate in place.
-With in place volumes equivalent to 360 Goilbbl of oil (310 billion boe of gas and 50 billion boe of natural gas condensate) the field is the world's biggest conventional hydrocarbon accumulation.
+In-place volumes are estimated to be around 1800 e12ft3 gas in place and some 50 Goilbbl of natural gas condensate in place.
+With in place volumes equivalent to 360 Goilbbl of oil (310 billion BOE of gas and 50 billion BOE of natural gas condensate) the field is the world's biggest conventional hydrocarbon accumulation.

 The field recoverable gas reserve is equivalent to some 215 Goilbbl of oil and it also holds about 16 Goilbbl of recoverable condensate corresponding of about 230 Goilbbl of oil equivalent recoverable hydrocarbons.

-The gas recovery factor of the field is about 70%, corresponding of about 1260 e12cuft of total recoverable gas reserves which stands for about 19% of world recoverable gas reserves.
+The gas recovery factor of the field is about 70%, corresponding to roughly 1260 e12ft3 of total recoverable gas reserves, which is about 19% of world recoverable gas reserves.

-The estimates for the Iranian section are 500 e12cuft of natural gas in place and around 360 e12cuft of recoverable gas which stands for 36% of Iran's total proven gas reserves and 5.6% of the world's proven gas reserves as of 2007.
+The estimates for the Iranian section are 500 e12ft3 of natural gas in place and around 360 e12ft3 of recoverable gas which stands for 36% of Iran's total proven gas reserves and 5.6% of the world's proven gas reserves as of 2007.

-The estimates for the Qatari section are 900 e12cuft of recoverable gas which stands for almost 99% of Qatar's total proven gas reserves and 14% of the world's proven gas reserves.
+The estimates for the Qatari section are 900 e12ft3 of recoverable gas, which amounts to almost 99% of Qatar's total proven gas reserves and 14% of the world's proven gas reserves.